SixArm/unix-shell-script-kit/README.md

 ### assert_not_empty

-assert_not_empty: assert an item is not empty i.e. not null.
+Assert an item is not empty i.e. not null.

 ```sh
 assert_not_empty foo